microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/Update-MgUserOnlineMeeting.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[Role <String>]`: onlineMeetingRole
     - `[Upn <String>]`: User principal name of the participant.
   - `[Organizer <IMicrosoftGraphMeetingParticipantInfo>]`: meetingParticipantInfo

+`TRANSCRIPTS <IMicrosoftGraphCallTranscript[]>`: The transcripts of an online meeting.
+Read-only.
+  - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+  - `[Content <Byte[]>]`: The content of the transcript.
+Read-only.
+  - `[CreatedDateTime <DateTime?>]`: Date and time at which the transcript was created.
+The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
+  - `[MeetingId <String>]`: The unique identifier of the online meeting related to this transcript.
+Read-only.
+  - `[MeetingOrganizer <IMicrosoftGraphIdentitySet>]`: identitySet
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[Application <IMicrosoftGraphIdentity>]`: identity
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+      - `[DisplayName <String>]`: The display name of the identity.
+The display name might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[Id <String>]`: Unique identifier for the identity.
+    - `[Device <IMicrosoftGraphIdentity>]`: identity
+    - `[User <IMicrosoftGraphIdentity>]`: identity
+  - `[MetadataContent <Byte[]>]`: The time-aligned metadata of the utterances in the transcript.
+Read-only.
+  - `[TranscriptContentUrl <String>]`: The URL that can be used to access the content of the transcript.
+Read-only.

 `WATERMARKPROTECTION <IMicrosoftGraphWatermarkProtectionValues>`: watermarkProtectionValues
   - `[(Any) <Object>]`: This indicates any property can be added to this object.